 - Do you enjoy moving around every few days and seeing different areas within a country?
 Look for aires (France), Sostas (Italy) or Stellplatz (Germany).
 These are approved Motorhome parking areas, often with facilities for fresh water and waste disposal, which are offered first come, first served for a small fee (often 5-10€) Most towns and villages have these throughout Europe

 - Prefer to be completely away from it all?
 Consider wild camping.
 This is one of our favourite ways to travel- we love the freedom.
 Bear in mind the legalities- you can’t just park wherever you like!
 You will also need to collect and find somewhere to safely dispose of all your rubbish.
-But we’ve met some wonderful people whilst wild camping and stayed in some breath-taking spots.
+But we’ve met some wonderful people whilst wild camping and stayed in some breath-taking spots, like these ones in France.

 For cars/ motorbikes